bryanwweber/orbital-mechanics-notes/orbital-maneuvers/non-hohmann-transfers.md

 ## Relation to Specific Energy

-The _vis viva_ equation determines the specific energy of the spacecraft due to its kinetic and potential energy by Eq. {eq}`eq:vis-viva-equation`.
+The _vis viva_ equation determines the specific energy of the spacecraft due to its kinetic and potential energy by @eq:vis-viva-equation.
 The impulsive maneuver in this transfer changes the velocity but not the position (by definition).
 Then, we can calculate the change in specific energy due to the impulse:

 :::{math}
 :label: